section-engineering-education/engineering-education/articles/php-yii2-framework/index.md

-## Working with Yii 2 PHP framework.

-Nowadays, many developers have turned to use frameworks in designing websites.
+Nowadays, many developers are using frameworks for designing websites.
 This has led to improved production speeds.
-PHP is a server-side scripting language  embedded in [HTML](https://en.wikipedia.org/wiki/HTML).
+PHP is a server-side scripting language that can be embedded in [HTML](https://en.wikipedia.org/wiki/HTML).

-## Introduction
+### Introduction
 Yii 2 is a generic PHP framework used for developing web applications with many ties.
 Yii 2 implements the MVC (Model, View, and Controller) development principle.

 Model, View, and Controller help web developers work with a single part of the website at a time.
-To learn more on MVC click [here](https://www.guru99.com/php-mvc-frameworks.html).
+To learn more on MVC, click [here](https://www.guru99.com/php-mvc-frameworks.html).

-## Prerequisites
+### Prerequisites
 To follow along with this tutorial, you need to have the following:
-- a code editor like [Visual Studio Code](https://code.visualstudio.com/download)
+- A code editor like [Visual Studio Code](https://code.visualstudio.com/download)
-- knowledge of PHP, HTML, and CSS
+- Knowledge of PHP, HTML, and CSS
 - Apache Web server.
 Download it [here](https://www.apachefriends.org/download.html).
 After installation, a folder `/opt/lampp` will be created.

-## step 1 -- install Yii 2
+### step 1 -- install Yii 2

 Yii 2 can be installed from an archive file.